jakepurple13/FiveOfAKind_Modern/README.md

 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+Thank you to https://stackoverflow.com/a/78656835/2781626 for showing how to do the nonJsMain!